Keeper-Security/secrets-manager/sdk/javascript/packages/gcp/README.md

 ```

 ## Logging
-We support logging for the AWS KSM integration.
+We support logging for the GCP KMS integration.
 Supported log levels are as follows
 * trace
 * debug
 * info